pennsignals/sre/README.md

-# ServerAdminScripts
+# Site Reliability Engineering for Isolated Research Lab Clusters

-Repository for all scripts hosted on the fileshare used to administer servers.
+Repository for all scripts hosted on the lab's fileshare used to administer he lab cluster.

 Local Run Instructions